chen3feng/uct/README-zh.md

 # Create a new C++ class
 # Create a ExamEventLoop.h in the Public directory and ExamEventLoop.cpp in the Private directory
-cltue new class --public FExamEventLoop
+uct new class --public FExamEventLoop

 ```